cloudwatt/bssapi-sdk/api/README.md

 Using it
 --------

+The directory [src/test/java/com/cloudwatt/apis/bss/](./src/test/java/com/cloudwatt/apis/bss/TestAPI.java) contains examples about how to use the SDK:

-Have a look at the example file [TestApi.java file](./src/test/java/com/cloudwatt/apis/bss/TestAPI.java) to show you to use easily the API.
+# Simple text client: [TestApi.java](./src/test/java/com/cloudwatt/apis/bss/TestAPI.java) to show you to use easily the API.
+# Basic Swing GUI Client: [TestApiGUI.java](./src/test/java/com/cloudwatt/apis/bss/TestApiGUI.java) - a very simple GUI to display your BSS Cloudwatt informations

+Launch those tests with your Cloudwatt credentials